lenalebt/play-rfc7807/README.md

 libraryDependencies += "de.lenabrueder" %% "play-rfc7807" % "0.1.0-SNAPSHOT"
 ```

 to your `build.sbt`.
+Versioning follows play version in major and minor versions.
 If you want to use the error handler as well, add

 ```
 play.http.errorHandler = "de.lenabrueder.rfc7807.ProblemErrorHandler"